 To allocate means to distribute address space to IRs for the purpose of subsequent distribution by them.

 A site is considered to be multihomed if it receives full-time connectivity from more than one Internet service provider and has one or more routing prefixes announced by at least two of its upstream providers.
-Independent providers refers to the fact that one does not reach the Internet through the other.
+Independent providers refer to the fact that one does not reach the Internet through the other.

 The fundamental principle is to distribute unique Internet numbering resources according to the technical and operational needs of the networks currently using, or that will use, these numbering resources, allowing the sustainable growth of the Internet.

-The numbering resources under the stewardship of LACNIC must be distributed among organizations legally constituted within its service region [COVERAGE] and mainly serving networks and services operating in this region.
+The numbering resources under the stewardship of LACNIC must be distributed among organizations legally constituted within its service region [COBERTURA] and mainly *serving networks and services operating in this region.
 External clients connected directly to main infrastructure located in the region are allowed.

-"Anycast" services that use numbering resources outside said region are acceptable as long as they are provided by an organization legally constituted within the service region [COVERAGE] and at least one copy of the service is hosted on local infrastructure.
+"Anycast" services that use numbering resources outside said region are acceptable as long as they are provided by an organization legally constituted within the service region [COBERTURA] and at least one copy of the service is hosted on local infrastructure.

 Internet numbering resources must be distributed ensuring their uniqueness and considering the technical and operational needs of the networks and infrastructure that use them.
 Considerations must be made to take into account potential limitations on the availability of each numbering resource at the time of their distribution.